 The official language of instruction at UNAM is Spanish.
+Students applying to the program must submit proof of Spanish proficiency.
 Spanish language courses may also be taken in Mexico.

 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
 The acceptance of any credit or grade for any courses taken at UNAM, including externships and other clinical offerings, is subject to determination by the AUWCL Office of the Registrar.
 AUWCL students will be enrolled in regularly scheduled classes with fellow UNAM students.

-The following is a selection of courses offered.
-Please refer to UNAM's official webpage for more information.
+The following is a selection of courses offered in 2019.
+Please refer to the student section of the Faculty of Law website for more information.